& Chinese 'erbal Medicine

 - Most people do a three year course in acupuncture, which moulds their minds to think in terms of, and gives them a good grounding in, Chinese medicine and its theory.

-- Once they've got some experience under their belts, they do another three year course, this time concentrating on Chinese herbal medicine.
+- Once they've got some experience under their belts, (which may take many years for some very able practitioners) they do another three year course, this time concentrating on Chinese herbal medicine.

-- By this stage they are excited, but then have many more years of learning from experience how it all actually works.
+- By this stage they are excited, but then they need many more years of learning from experience to understand how it all actually works.

 Your 'erbalist' is giving you a prescription - what might you expect?